NethServer/nethserver-cockpit/docs/docs/new_module.md

 # How to write a new module

-A NethServer Cockpit module is composed by 3 main parts:
+A NethServer Cockpit module is composed by 4 parts:

 - UI: a mix of HTML and CSS which presents data loaded using JavaScript (Cockpit API or NethServer API)
 - API: a list of helpers to do actions: `read` - `validate` - `update`